Flows for APEX API Package (flow_api_pkg)

 end;

-return_approval_result Procedure A convenience procedure for returning an APEX Approval result into a Flows for APEX process when the task has ben completed.
+A convenience procedure for returning an APEX Approval result into a Flows for APEX process when the task has ben completed or otherwise changed state.
 This procedure checks the Task ID is valid, stores p_result into the return variable (as defined in the process diagram), then performs a flow_complete_step to move to the next step.

-This can be called from an APEX Approval Task Action step.
+This can be called from an APEX Human Task (Approval Task) Action step.
 Note that you can also use the APEX Approval Return Result process plug-in to do this declaratively in your application.

 EXAMPLE